 The Company has the right to terminate the License at any time by giving 90 days advance notice subject to the payment of any amounts due under the License at that time.
 The License may also be terminated for cause by either party upon the breach of the material obligations of the other party or the bankruptcy or liquidation of the other party.
-If the Company does not terminate the License, the term of the

-License shall continue until the latest of (i) the date on which all issued patents and filed patent applications subject to the License have expired or been abandoned; (ii) expiration of the last to expire regulatory exclusivity covering a covered product or process; or (iii) 10 years after the first commercial sale.
+If the License does not terminate, its term shall continue until the latest of (i) the date on which all issued patents and filed patent applications subject to the License have expired or been abandoned; (ii) expiration of the last to expire regulatory exclusivity covering a covered product or process; or (iii) 10 years after the first commercial sale.
 The License requires the Company to make royalty payments beyond the term of the License at 1.5%.